Troubleshooting common problems with two-stroke engines

 Engine is hard to start.
 There could be several causes, but the first place to check is the starting procedure.
 Most two-stroke engines have different procedures for cold and hot starts.
 The most common procedure for cold starts is to prime the engine, engage the choke, pull the starter cord to start the engine and immediately turn off the choke once the engine starts.
 Refer to your owner’s manual to see the specific starting procedure for your engine.

 Engine won't reach max RPM.
 Systematically check for a clogged muffler, clogged intake, clogged or kinked fuel line, bad spark plug or poor fuel-to-gas ratio.

 Parts to replace if your Tanaka engine won’t start

 If your Tanaka engine won’t start, begin troubleshooting with these easy-to-replace parts.

-- Spark plug—Spark plugs should be replaced every one to two years.
+Spark plug.
+Replace spark plugs every one to two years.

 Air filter.
 An air filter that is clogged excessively will prevent your engine from starting.
 They are inexpensive and should be replaced every one to two years to help reduce the wear and tear on your engine.